nerminekabadou/AI-Video-Transciption/README.md

 - **AI Q&A**: Ask questions about the video content and get AI-powered answers using Groq API (Llama 3.3 70B)
 - **Real-time Status**: Track video processing progress with live status updates
 - **Modern UI**: Beautiful gradient interface built with Tailwind CSS
+ - **Troubleshooting & Windows**: Includes guidance for FFmpeg on Windows and common issues

 ## Tech Stack